WLCG-AuthZ-WG/common-jwt-profile/profile.md

 Usage of this claim is OPTIONAL.
 However, the
 <strong><code>wlcg.groups</code></strong> claim is REQUIRED in all tokens
-issued as a result of an OpenID Connect authentication flow in which wlcg.groups are requested via scopes and the subject is entitled to the groups in question.
-The group request mechanism is described in more detail in the <a href="#31-scope-based-group-selection">Scope-based Group Selection</a> section of this document.
+issued as a result of an OpenID Connect authentication flow in which
+<strong><code>wlcg.groups</code></strong> are requested via scopes and the
+subject is entitled to the groups in question.
+The group request mechanism is described in more detail in the <a href="#31-scope-based-group-selection">
+Scope-based Group Selection</a> section of this document.

 <em>Note: it is expected that a more verbose syntax and different claim
 (eduperson_entitlement), as recommended by <strong>AARC</strong> Guidelines,